MikeMikerson/floor-plan-creator/README.md

 # MoveWise Floor Plan Helper

 This repository contains the React 18 prototype for the MoveWise mobile experience.
-The current build focuses on scaffolding the four core feature areas outlined in the PRD: move timeline management, furniture inventory, layout planning, and export/share preparation.
+The current build now includes a fully interactive "Home Layout Designer" that lets teams validate the PRD flows end-to-end: upload and scale floor plans, drag furniture from the inventory, arrange items with grid snapping, and review collision warnings before moving day.

 ## Scripts